pspeder/qubes-doc/configuration/resize-disk-image.md

 poweroff
 ~~~

-Now you can resize the image:
+Now you can resize the disk image in dom0:

 ~~~
 truncate -s <new-desired-size> /var/lib/qubes/appvms/<vm-name>/private.img
 ~~~

-**It is critical to use the same (or bigger for some safety margin) size in truncate call compared to resize2fs call.
+**It is critical to use the same (or bigger, for some safety margin) size in the truncate call compared to the resize2fs call.
 Otherwise you will loose your data!** Then reset kernel options back to default:

 ~~~
 qvm-prefs -s <vm-name> kernelopts default